All sorts of people volunteer as Citizens Advice Bureau advisers. Here are some of the things they have in common:

 What does an adviser do?

 The role of a Citizens Advice Bureau adviser is very varied.
-Here’s some more information on some of the things advisers do in the Citizens Advice Bureua:
+Find out more by reading the volunteer stories which are available for you to download at the bottom of this page and here are some of the things advisers do:

-• Interview clients at the bureau, by phone or in person.
-Some bureaux give advice by e-mail or even by SMS
+- Interview clients by phone or in person.
+Some bureaux give advice by e-mail, webchat or even SMS

-• Explain the choices the client faces, and what these choices mean
+- Explain the options or choices the client has, and what these might mean for them

-• Offer practical help to clients by writing letters, making phone calls and helping fill in forms
+- Offer practical help to clients by making phone calls, helping them to fill in forms on paper or online, helping them to draft e-mails or letters

 Moving on from the bureau